pluto/circom-correctly-constrained/README.md

 The following tools were examined and found eclipsed in utility by other tools (circomscribe), failed to build (picus), or exceedingly complex to understand [(circom-mutator)](https://github.com/aviggiano/circom-mutator).

 ### [zksecurity circomscribe - demo playground, visualize constraints ](https://www.circomscribe.dev/)
 Circomscribe is the circom compiler, run in WASM in the browser in an online playground tool.
 The tool emits information about the circom compilation process.
-This is a clunky workflow, copy pasting code into a browser.
+This is a clunky workflow, pasting code into a browser.

 The main context where this tool could be useful would be to see explicitly what constraints are produced by circom snippet, which could be useful for obtaining greater granularity of depth.
 This tool would be annoying to use if the template had more than one or two dependency templates.

 Run on each of the multipliers in `circuits/multiplier.circom`, Circomscribe produces the following outputs.
-Note that the underconstrained circuits each only have 1 line of constraint rather than 2.
+Note that the underconstrained circuits each only have 1 line of constraint, rather than 2.
 ```sh
 (- 1 * Multiplier.a )*(Multiplier.b ) = - 1 * Multiplier.intermediary
 - 1 * Multiplier.c + Multiplier.intermediary = 0